aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_02_HigherOrderDerivative_and_Functions.md

 ## Functions

 Up to now, we have explicitly written new Python code whenever we implemented a particular concept.
 In the long term, this is not convenient as we often need to re-use the same pieces of code over and over again.
 Fortunately, most programming languages - including Python - make this task easy to achieve through the use of *functions*.
+Don't confuse functions as the concept in programming languages and mathematical functions.
+This section is devoted to the Python functions.
+Further in the course we will try to be explicit about what is meant but you can normally figure it out from the context.
 Before digging into more detail, let's consider an example.
-Say we want to create a function that computes the centered second-order derivative of a function.
+Say we want to create a (Python) function that computes the centered second-order derivative of some (mathematical) function.
 We may implement this function as follows (details about how to do this are given below):

 ```python